Defacto2/server/docs/README.md

       │                                                                 :
 ```

-The Defacto2 application is a self-contained web server first devised in 2023.
+The Defacto2 website is a self-contained application first devised in 2023.
 It is built with the Go language and can be easily compiled for significant server operating systems.
 The application relies on a [PostgreSQL](https://www.postgresql.org/) database setup for data queries using a PostgreSQL [database connection](https://www.postgresql.org/docs/current/ecpg-sql-connect.html).